gionikola/gionikola.github.io/research.md

 I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific media in a given system.
 I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a simple structural vector autoregression.

+**"Aggregating Policy Rules to Approximate Temporary Equilibria"** with [David Evans](http://econevans.com/)

+<b>Abstract:</b>
+We suggest a new method of approximating temporary equilibria in heterogeneous agent models.
+Our approach offers a significant speedup without a notable drop in accuracy relative to established methods.
+We demonstrate the effectiveness of our procedure by applying it to a model with heterogeneous boundedly rational agents, and comparing its performance to that of alternative methods.

 [**"The Evolution of Community Bank Interconnectedness"**](https://gionikola.github.io/cv/wp_cbinterconnectedness_nikolaishvili.pdf)

 <b>Abstract:</b>